DevClate/365AutomatedCheck/README.md

 # 365AutomatedCheck

-365 Automated Checking tool to find non company standards
+365AutomatedCheck is a tool to find non company standards using Pester tests and regular functions depending on your needs.

 ## Key Features